 What is all this talk about Dynamic Pricing?
 Dynamic pricing is defined as a pricing structure that is constantly changing.
 Wow, do you mean everyday could be a different price?
-Yes I do and it is not that hard to understand why.
+Yes that is the exact message and it is not that hard to understand why.
 Is golf at your property worth the same on a rainy Tuesday morning as it is on a bluebird Friday afternoon or even a rainy Saturday June morning versus a perfectly sunny one?
 Of course it's not and it is clearly reflected in your tee sheet utilization.
 You can indeed drive play by matching the price to the utilization.
 This also means at times of high utilization you can indeed charge more.

-We no longer have rack rates on our web sites or behind the counter.
-We have quotable rates, which we provide over the phone, but always inform our customers "our best rates will always be found on our website".
+There are no longer rack rates on our web sites or behind the counter.
+There are quotable rates, which are provided over the phone, but another focus is to always inform every customer, "our best rates will always be found on our website".
 We also have defined that our staff is not best prepared to neither monitor nor price our golf on a day-to-day basis.
-This was a lesson we had to learn the hard way.
-Other priorities in the course of a day pulled the staff in other directions and the inventory on our tee sheet at our daily fee properties had to be ownership's number one priority while servicing our patrons had to be the staff's number one priority.
-The success of this model was so significant, that we helped create, Dynamic Revenue Services to service our facilities and others throughout North America.
+This was a lesson learned the hard way.
+Other priorities in the course of a day pulled the staff in other directions and the inventory on our tee sheet at our daily fee properties had to be ownership's number one priority, while servicing our patrons had to be the staff's number one priority.
+The success of this model was so significant, that we helped create, Dynamic Revenue Services to service our facilities and others throughout the industry.
 The entity is operated by a PGA Golf Professional and employs several ex Golf Now employees to provide this service.
-The cost is pennies compared to what they are producing, and they have three different payment models to chose from and provide seasonal rates as well.
-We have also found that the human factor, rather than just utilization triggers provides both higher yields and better golf shop employee satisfaction.
+The cost is pennies compared to what they are producing.
+The DRS team has three different payment models to chose from and provide seasonal rates as well.
+Another lesson learned was that the human factor, rather than just utilization triggers provides both higher yields and better golf shop employee satisfaction.
 An aside, a meeting with the Vice President of Ticketing for the St. Louis Cardinals opened my eyes.
-He explained to me that he too was a skeptic, but when they sold 200,000 less tickets and produced \$800,000 more dollars utilizing Dynamic Pricing he was convinced.
-This year more sales and higher yields produced record results.
+He explained that he too was a skeptic, but I its first year they sold 200,000 less tickets and produced \$800,000 more dollars utilizing Dynamic Pricing he was convinced.
+This year more sales and higher yields produced record results for the Cardinals.
 This mid market consistently outperforms much larger markets in ticket sales.